Adhesions / scar tissue (in pelvis or in uterus)

 • Past miscarriages or D&C procedures

-Adhesions can arise from several factors, including surgery, infection, and inflammation in the abdomen.
-The risk of developing adhesions is particularly high in individuals who have undergone surgical removal of organs or tissues, such as the uterus or fallopian tubes.
-Other significant risk factors include endometriosis, pelvic inflammatory disease, and previous abdominal surgeries.
-Anatomical structures like the anterior superior iliac spine and the male pelvis are also more susceptible to adhesions due to their unique configurations.
-Additionally, the formation of hypertrophic scars and the use of radiation therapy can further increase the risk of adhesions.
-Understanding these causes and risk factors is essential for developing effective prevention and treatment strategies.
+Causes and Risk FactorsAdhesions can occur from several factors including surgery, infection and inflammation in the abdomen.
+The risk of adhesions is higher in individuals who have had organs or tissues removed such as the uterus or fallopian tubes.
+Other significant risk factors include endometriosis, pelvic inflammatory disease and previous abdominal surgeries.
+Anatomical structures like the anterior superior iliac spine and the male pelvis are also more prone to adhesions due to their unique shape.
+Hypertrophic scarring and radiation therapy can also increase the risk of adhesions.
+Understanding these causes and risk factors is key to developing prevention and treatment strategies.

 Symptoms of Pelvic or Uterine Adhesions